allenwest24/HackTheBox/Tools/README.md

-# TOOLS!
+# TOOLS
 They're important, but there's alot of them.
-If you saw a tool in the write-ups you didn't understand, look in here to see if there is an explanation or instructions on how to download them!
+When we have some free time, we will describe how to download/use some basic or weird tools used in HackTheBox!
+You can find this here!